 As such, a food and beverage director must boast excellent interpersonal skills.
 They must be able to clearly communicate important information efficiently, and must work well under pressure.
 They must be able to multitask, and be prepared to make difficult and unpopular decisions where necessary.

 They can also expect to work long and erratic hours, many of which will be on their feet, so good levels of health and fitness are a non-negotiable.

 Almost all food and beverage directors begin their journey at low level positions in the hospitality industry.
 This gives them great insight into the inner workings of an establishment, as well as an understanding of the needs and wants of employees and guests.
 They then work their way up through the ranks, whether at the one establishment or through a succession, gaining skills and experience along the way.

 While food and beverage director education isn’t a must, like any high-paying position, it certainly helps.
-More important than higher education though is real world experience; food and beverage director interview questions will generally revolve around real situations, and will be best answered by those who have found themselves in those spots before.
+More important than higher education though is real world experience; food and beverage director interview questions will generally revolve around real situations, and also, food and beverage manager interview questions will be best answered by those who have found themselves in those spots before.
 Most directors will bring extensive experience in the service industry, particularly in lower management positions.

 There are a number of food and beverage director qualifications that can help a candidate to do their job better and make their resume more enticing, from certificates to degrees.
 These are generally in fields such as food and beverage, restaurant or hotel management.
 In many cases a candidate will currently hold a position as an assistant director of food and beverage, although this is not necessarily a must.